-The only important safety point is that B Strong BFR belts can not occlude arterial inflow in an extremity up to the limit of the hand pump (500 mmHg).
+The only important safety point is that B Strong BFR belts can not occlude arterial inflow in an extremity up to the limit of the hand pump (500 mmHg) when instructions and guideliens are followed.
 All complications, or negative side effects with BFR occur as a result of occluding the arterial inflow into a limb.
-Since B Strong BFR belts are incapable of occluding (up to the limit of the pump), they are eminently safe.
+Since B STRONG BFR belts are incapable of occluding (up to the limit of the pump) when used correctly, they are eminently safe.

 APPLICATIONS & TECHNIQUE

 The (B)STRONG BFR System can be safely and effectively used by injured and non-injured athletes, as well as normal people of every age, ability and background.
 In our experience, we have used the (B)STRONG BFR System on both genders from 10 to 93 years of age.

 The best way to start (B)STRONG BFR Training is to measure your limb girths, order a system, fill out the requiste information and download the app.
 The guidance app will take you from there, track your progress, and prescribe appropriate pressures to keep your sessions safe and effective!

 You can do any exercise you can imagine with your (B)STRONG BFR System.
 The most important point is to follow the guidance of the app.
 In the app, you should follow the (B)STRONG regimen for sets and repetitions to achieve muscle failure.